PROFESSIONAL DEVELOPMENT COURSE IN COASTAL CLIMATE RESILIENCE

 Gain expertise from top sustainability and resilience professionals in the new professional development course in Coastal Climate Resilience.

-The Center for Coastal Climate Resilience and the Coastal Science and Policy Program at UC Santa Cruz are launching the new course in Fall 2024.
 As the climate risk continues to increase for coastal communities, now is the time to grow and engage new climate resilience leaders.

 This course is designed for those actively working in the field of coastal climate resilience with an aim to have participants apply learnings in real time.
 Students in the Coastal Climate Resilience course learn to navigate coastal adaptation and sustainability projects from policies to practice for a resilient future.
 This course is designed for practitioners in the United States and is tailored to cover US funding and policy.
 We are not accepting international applicants at this time, however, we are taking note of interest and may develop a course tailored for international practitioners in the future.
 Please fill out the interest form above to note your interest in future offerings.